top of page

 To top things off, choose a protective shell that will keep the elements from infiltrating your loft layer.
 Depending on the weather, this might be anything from a light windbreaker to a completely insulated jacket.
 Another option is a vest, which keeps your body warm while leaving your arms free to chill.

-For the rest of your Body: Minimise Exposure
+For the rest of your Body: Minimize Exposure

 Not only does bare skin lose heat, but it is also vulnerable to injury from exposure.
 Fingers can be kept warm with the help of gloves.
 On most frigid days, one layer is sufficient for your legs.
 Regular full-length workout leggings will most likely provide sufficient coverage and support.
 We recommend tights like Smartwool Merino Sport Fleece Wind Tights for extra-cold days.